 The surrounding trees could have been young when the house got constructed.
 Years later, these trees develop strong long roots that can effortlessly slide under sewer lines and water pipes.

 They can also exert excessive pressure against the pipes, resulting in cracks or bursts.
 The outcome will be a disastrous and costly plumbing emergency.
-If you live in such a home, it’s best to have your plumbing system inspected twice a year.
+If you live in such a home, it’s best to have your plumbing system inspected twice a year by a Toronto plumber.